evanxg852000/evanxg852000/README.md

 ### 👋 Hi, I'm Evance!

 A polyglot and very experienced backend engineer interested in system programming.
-I speak many programming languages but try hard to focus on Rust, Golang, Javascript, and Zig.
+I speak many programming languages but try hard to focus on Rust, Golang, Javascript, Python, and Zig.
 I am currently **looking for a job** while learning about system software by building them.

 - I attended the [Recurse Center](https://recurse.com) programming retreat from 3rd-January to 21st-June.